 What is business analysis and which strategic and operational activities are addressed?

-The International Institute of Business Analysis (IIBA) defines business analysis as an activity that enables change in a company by defining the company’s needs and recommending solutions that bring value to stakeholders.
+The International Institute of Business Analysis (IIBA) defines in the Business Analysis Guide – the so-called BABOK – business analysis as an activity to facilitate change in a company by defining the company’s needs and recommending solutions that add value to stakeholders.
 This definition addresses strategic and operational activities of business analysis.
 Strategic activities include: